pwinckles/card-game-rules/traditional/tarot/IllustratedTarock.md

 The remaining cards that the declarer did not select count for the opponents at the end of the hand.

-If the declarer announced "Without Kings" or "Without Trull" before the exchange, they cannot select a group of cards in the exchange that contains any of the cards that they announced they were without.
+If the declarer announced _Without Kings_ or _Without Trull_ before
+the exchange, they cannot select a group of cards in the exchange that contains any of the cards that they announced they were without.
 If they have no other choice, then they fail the announcement, but the